BLAZED-sh/rpc-test/README.md

 ## Requirements

 - Go 1.18 or later
-- An Ethereum node with a Unix domain socket exposed
+- An Ethereum node with one of the following:
+  - Unix domain socket exposed
+  - WebSocket endpoint
+  - HTTP JSON-RPC endpoint

 ## Installation